whitneyburton/portfolios/students/1602/sal-espinosa/portfolio.md

 During this module I completed two team projects.
 For the first project I worked with [Matt Pindell](https://github.com/pindell-matt) on a project that Turing called Hyde (based on and referencing the [Jekyll](http://jekyllrb.com/) static page generating blogging software).

-#### (Project Name)
+#### Hyde

 * [GitHub URL](https://github.com/pindell-matt/hyde)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/hyde/index.markdown)

-Matt and I worked to develop Hyde, a static page generating engine that works from the command line in the vein of Jekyll.
-This was our first paired project, and there were two decisions that Matt and I thought were important up front: work in the same space as much as possible, and get an early start.
+Matt and I worked together to develop Hyde, a static page generating engine that works from the command line in the vein of Jekyll.
+This was our first paired project and there were two decisions that Matt and I thought were important up front: work in the same space as much as possible, and get an early start.
 Both paid off in the end as we were able to work together to complete the project, take time to refactor, and push to complete the two extensions required to push the Functional Expectations portion of our score to a 4.
 Looking back, I think Matt helped me to develop some solid strategies around refactoring, and breaking up problems, while at the same time feeling like I made meaningful contributions to the shape, logic, and breakthroughs that we had while working towards the end product.

 *Evaluation Comments*
 * Fully functional